-Consistent with the German TKTK court’s decision in (Neubauer v.
-Germany), the German national government has adjusted its climate goals.
-Plaintiffs argue that codification is also required at the state level, as states bear the co-responsibility for protecting lives and civil liberties, including safeguarding the natural foundations of life for future generations, within their own sphere of competence.
-The lack of legislation at the state level is unconstitutional given that the state has failed to protect citizens against climate change.
-The plaintiffs argue they have a fundamental right to defend themselves against the considerable future restrictions of freedom which – in view of rapidly progressing climate change – are to be seen as inevitable and already inherent in the omitted action of the legislature of the State of of Mecklenburg-Vorpommern.
+The plaintiffs relied on the Constitutional Court’s decision in Neubauer v.
+Germany, following which Germany adjusted its climate goals at the federal level.
+Plaintiffs argued that codification of a legally binding reduction path is also required at the state level, as states bear co-responsibility for protecting lives and civil liberties, including safeguarding the natural foundations of life for future generations, within their own sphere of competence.
+Plaintiffs argued that inaction by MV breaches both plaintiffs’ fundamental rights, and the state’s constitutional obligations.
+Plaintiffs asserted a violation by the state of its duty to protect, and invoked their constitutional rights, to defend themselves against considerable future restrictions on their freedoms which – in view of rapidly progressing climate change – are to be considered inevitable and are already reflected in the lack of action by the MV legislature.